ESPN 100 winger Jackson commits to UConn

 "Jackson is an elite athlete with good measurables on the wing," ESPN recruiting analyst Adam Finkelstein said.
 "He thrives in the open floor, is an excellent perimeter rebounder and underrated passer, but still needs to develop his half-court skill-set.
 He's a very nice complement to UConn's current freshman class and should be capable of playing immediate minutes from day one, but what should be very exciting for Dan Hurley, as well as UConn fans, is the amount of untapped upside he has left to discover as his skillset starts to catch up with his physical gifts."

-Jackson is UConn's first commitment in the 2020 class, but is the fourth ESPN 100 prospect to commit to UConn since Dan Hurley took over the Huskies two years ago.
+Jackson is UConn's first commitment in the 2020 class, but is the fourth ESPN 100 prospect to commit to UConn since Hurley took over the Huskies In March 2018.
 UConn's 2019 class featured ESPN 100 guards James Bouknight and Jalen Gaffney, while power forward Akok Akok enrolled midway through last season.